On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Introduction

+\item To effectively dismiss the boundary problem, we design a novel classification based rotation detection paradigm, in contrast to the dominant regression based methods in existing works.
+The incurred accuracy error is negligible thanks to the devised fine-grained angle discretization (less than 1 degree) which to our best knowledge, has not been developed yet in the literature, and a coarse classification (around 10-degree) model is dated back to the 1990s for face detection~\cite{rowley1998rotation}.

-\item We also propose the circular smooth label (CSL) technique, as an independent module which can also be readily reused in existing regression based methods by replacing the regression with classification, to address angular prediction for boundary conditions and objects with large aspect ratio.
+\item We develop the Circular Smooth Label (CSL) technique as an independent module.
+It can be readily reused in existing regression based methods by replacing the regression component with classification, to enhance angular prediction in face of boundary conditions and objects with large aspect ratio.
+We further design a Densely Coded Label (DCL) to solve the problem of excessive model parameters induced by CSL.
+DCL can greatly reduce the length of the encoding while maintaining a high angle prediction accuracy.
+We also propose an angle fine-tuning mechanism to eliminate the theoretical prediction errors caused by angle dispersion which has been a common issue in both CSL and DCL.

+\item On the basis of rotation detection, we further develop an object heading detector, namely OHDet, to identify the heading of object.
+In addition, we annotate and release a dataset called OHD-SJTU\footnote{\url{https://yangxue0827.github.io/OHD-SJTU.html}.}, which can be used for both rotation detection and object heading detection tasks.

-\item Extensive experimental results on DOTA and HRSC2016 show the state-of-the-art performance of our detector, and the efficacy of our CSL technique as an independent component has been verified across different detectors. \end{itemize}
+\item Extensive experimental results on HRSC2016 and DOTA-v1.0 show the state-of-the-art performance of our detector, and the efficacy of the CSL and DCL technique as independent components have been verified across different detectors.
+The source code \cite{yang2021alpharotate} is publicly available\footnote{\url{https://github.com/yangxue0827/RotationDetection}}. \end{itemize}

+The paper is organized as follows.
+Section \ref{sec:related} introduces the related work.
+Section \ref{sec:method} presents the main approach in this paper and the experiments are conducted in Section \ref{sec:experiments}.
+Section \ref{sec:conclusion} concludes this paper.